 The Philanthropist, Book 1

-Ex-military operative Lottie Nightshade is enjoying civilian life helping her widowed sister raise three teenagers.
-When a last-minute job interview turns out to be blackmail, her peaceful days are over.
+Ex-military operative Lottie Nightshade is settling into civilian life when a last-minute job interview turns out to be blackmail.
 Lottie is given two choices, and the least deplorable of them is doing wetwork for an eccentric millionaire.

-When the bomber realizes he’s been targeted for extermination, the hired killer is already closing in on him.
+The bomber realizes he’s been targeted for extermination, and the assassin is already closing in on him.
 The only way he’ll live to trigger the arena’s destruction is by stopping Lottie Nightshade.
+Dead.

 Lottie feels the bomber’s cold stare watching her every move as the timer ticks closer to detonation.
-When he sets off a series of explosions and people begin to die, Lottie realizes she may need to give up her own life to end the bomber’s.
+He sets off a series of explosions and people begin to die.
+Will Lottie be able to end the bomber’s life without losing hers?

 “I want to start by letting you know, Ms. Nightshade, the singular reason we are here today is so I may blackmail you.”
 Attos, the older man facing Lottie across the coffee table, leaned forward in his wingback chair.